AI Copilots for Reproducibility in Science: A Case Study: Conclusion

 This use case has demonstrated the feasibility and potential of AI-driven copilot systems to meaningfully improve the openness of scientific research.
 We demonstrated the impact of such an AI-based approach, as well as its capacity to deliver actionable impact across different user roles, in particular authors and readers.
 As a concrete example, we focused this initial effort on reproducibility, an area of open science that remains difficult, yet critical to address.

-As shown in the study by Gundersen et al. (2025), current barriers to reproducibility often stem from missing or unclear information~\cite{gundersen2025unreasonableeffectiveness}.
-In our evaluation, we showed that in a case that was documented in Gundersen et al., our AI system reduced the reproduction time from more than 30 hours to approximately 1 hour.
+As shown in the study by~\citet{gundersen2025unreasonableeffectiveness}, current barriers to reproducibility often stem from missing or unclear information.
+In our evaluation, we showed that in a case documented in Gundersen et al., our AI system reduced the reproduction time from more than 30 hours to approximately 1 hour.
 This efficiency gain illustrates the value of AI-generated proactive guidance tailored to both authors and readers.

-Importantly, the success of the system stems from its ability to surface specific, high-impact shortcomings - missing hyperparameters, inaccessible datasets, ambiguous code - and to communicate those deficiencies in ways that are actionable for authors.
+Importantly, the success of the system stems from its ability to surface specific, high-impact shortcomings - missing values for hyperparameters, inaccessible datasets, ambiguous code - and to communicate those deficiencies in ways that are actionable for authors.
 It also provides reproducibility scaffolds for readers, such as structured Jupyter Notebooks.

 The broader implication of our findings is that reproducibility, often seen as a post-publication burden, can instead be integrated as a dynamic part of the scientific workflow.
 By helping authors anticipate reader needs and giving readers tools to navigate complex research materials, AI copilot systems can address complex problems by treating authors and readers as two faces of the same coin.